 - Scan and automatically digitise all paperwork – apps like Receipt Bank or AutoEntry allow you to quickly scan in your paper receipts and turn them into digital records.
 The resulting transactional data can then be ported straight into your accounts software.

-- Store your records in the cloud – cloud accounting platforms, such as Xero or QuickBooks, are an ideal way to store your documents and records.
+- Store your records in the cloud – cloud accounting platforms, such as Xero, Quickbooks and Sage, are an ideal way to store your documents and records.
 And, if you’re VAT-registered, it’s now mandatory for you to keep digital records in this way, so you’re compliant with HMRC’s Making Tax Digital initiative.

 - Keep your records up to date – up-to-date information is needed to get the best from your accounting.
 This means doing your bookkeeping on a timely basis and entering transactions as soon as they occur, to achieve true ‘real-time information’.